csu-fangjun/notes/docs/source/go/basics.rst

 exported
 --------

-For non-builtin functions and variables, if the name begin with an uppercase, then it is exported.
+For non-builtin functions and variables, if the name begins with an uppercase, then it is exported.
 Otherwise, it is not exported.

 Note that for builtin functions, the above rule does not apply.
 For instance,